tomwhite007/with-next-from/libs/with-next-from/README.md

 The `withNextFrom` RxJs operator is designed to behave in a similar way to the standard RxJs operator, `withLatestFrom`, but without the problem described below.
 It can be treated as a drop in replacement for the original operator that particularly benefits [Angular](https://angular.io/) developers using scaffolded unit tests the follow Angular standard / best practices.

+**Note:** `withNextFrom` does not complete immediately when the source stream completes if it's already waiting for the parameter stream's next values.
+It will wait until all of the parameter streams fire their next value before completing.
+So operators like `first()` or `take()` can be applied to the source stream without impacting the resulting output.

 ## Usage

 ```Typescript